Cable industry pioneer Rocco Commisso, CEO of Mediacom, has passed away

 What Commisso brought to the cable industry was his financial and business skills, honed at leading financial institutions.

 He began his business career at Pfizer’s manufacturing facility in Brooklyn, NY.
-After graduating from business school in 1975, he spent a decade in the financial community, initially at Chase Manhattan Bank (now JPMorgan Chase) and later at Royal Bank of Canada, where he led the bank’s U.S. lending to companies in the media and communications sectors.
+After graduating from business school in 1975, he spent a decade in the financial community, initially at Chase Manhattan Bank (now JPMorgan Chase) and later at Royal Bank of Canada, where he led the bank’s U.S. corporate lending to media and communications companies.

 He was also an active participant in key cable industry associations, serving on the boards of the National Cable & Telecommunications Association, C-SPAN, CableLabs, Cyndx LLC, and the National Italian American Foundation.